 Video recordings, presentation slides, and digital programs from the 2019 Bias in Big Data workshop can be found here.

 Following the workshop, CONNECT wanted to provide an accessible summary of the conversations that were had throughout the day, along with recommendations that were made by speakers and workshop attendees.
-This white paper is a living recollection for both the people that were present for the discussion and those who want to learn and do more to challenge bias in big data and data science.
+The Bias in Big Data 2019 Workshop White Paper is a living recollection for both the people that were present for the discussion and those who want to learn and do more to challenge bias in big data and data science.

 The Bias in Big Data workshop aimed to bring together a diverse group of scientists, students, and community leaders at the intersection of technology, data science, and health equity to discuss bias in big data, how bias impacts all marginalized populations, and how bias may specifically impact sexual and gender minority communities.